ibm-cloud-docs/vpc/vsi_instance_storage_how_to.md

 ## Provisioning a Virtual Server Instance with instance storage with the UI
 {: ui}

-Before you can create a virtual server instance with instance storage, you need to create an {{site.data.keyword.vpc_short}}. {:important}
+Before you can create a virtual server instance with instance storage, you need to create an {{site.data.keyword.vpc_short}}. {: important}

 To provision a with instance storage, complete the following steps:
 1. In the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/vpc-ext), go to **Menu icon ![Menu icon](../icons/icon_hamburger.svg) > VPC Infrastructure > Virtual server instances**.